Livistona mariae

 Livistona mariae, also known as the central Australian or red cabbage palm, is a species of flowering plant in the family Arecaceae.

 It is found only in Australia with the best-known occurrence found in Palm Valley in Finke Gorge National Park, Northern Territory.
 There are more than 3,000 cabbage palms in Palm Valley, many of which are several hundred years old and form a lush oasis among the rugged rocks and gorges.
-This region is now largely dry Central Ranges xeric scrubland.
+This region is called Central Ranges xeric scrubland.